zhezhouzz/PLDI25-submission-sp/README.md

 #### Comprehensive Scripts

-The following scripts run the benchmark suite displayed in Table 1 of the paper, which will take about one and half hour to run.
+The following scripts execute the benchmark suite shown in Table 1 of the paper, which will take approximately one and a half hours to complete.

 ```
 python3 script/run_bench.py